This 1821 active Catholic Mission Church has lots of spectral help.

 Thinking that this Padre was a real, breathing person, Richard went up the path to meet him; maybe he would have some company!
 Imagine Richard’s surprise when the Padre vanished when he got within 12 ft. of him.

 The experience spurred Richard to become a paranormal investigator.
 He has taught classes on the History of Ghosts and Ghost Hunting at Ventura Community College.

 Other padres, priests, students at the mission, soldiers at the army base nearby, and local residents have also given witness to the spirits who visit or stay here.

 One such padre was Brother Timothy, who served at Mission San Antonio De Padua for 15 years, and was a great source of personal experiences for others.
 He was the historian for all the California Missions.

 Brother Timothy reports that Father John Baptist liked to visit the fish in the fountain garden before going into the church to pray.
 He also reported the incident of the headless native American woman who got her chuckles appearing in sight of the MPs.

 Jolon, California 93928

 Mission San Antonio De Padua is located in the Los Robles Valley by the Santa Lucia Mountains, in the middle of vast, undeveloped land.
 It is 15 miles from the Pacific Ocean, 250 miles north of Los Angeles, by way of Route 101, and is 20 miles south of King City.
-The nearest town is a small village of Jolon.
+The nearest town is the small village of Jolon.

 - The Ghosthunter’s Guide: To Haunted Landmarks, Parks, Churches, and Other Public Places